cronJ/chirpy-jekyll/_posts/2012-11-22-backlight-for-a-wall-clock.md

 ## Wall clock

 The wall clock has to prepared with an LED ring as the backlight.
-Because there is a black coloured circle in the middle, we can hide the LED ring and all the cables behind it.
+Because there is a black colored circle in the middle, we can hide the LED ring and all the cables behind it.
 For the LED ring I drew a circle on a piece of paper and marked the LED position every 30 degrees.
 This results in 12 LEDs on the ring.
 Tape the LEDs on their position and solder 6 LEDs in series with the help of some silver wire.